ceu-lang/ceu/manual/manual.md

 optional assignment syntax.

 The optional `until` clause tests an additional condition required to awake.
-It can be understood as the following expansion:
+It can be understood as the expansion below:

 <pre><code><b>loop do</b>
     <Await>